 Civil engineers develop and maintain a wide variety of physical infrastructure such as bridges, buildings, airports, roads, railways, ports, mine sites, water and wastewater supply, treatment and reuse systems.
 They also help to maintain sustainable natural environments.

 They are highly creative and innovative problem solvers who design, construct, manage, maintain, or rehabilitate all aspects of this infrastructure.
 The technical solutions developed by civil engineers must take into consideration social, environmental and financial constraints.

 Why study Civil Engineering at Flinders?

-The Bachelor of Engineering (Civil) at Flinders:
+The Bachelor of Engineering (Civil) (Honours) at Flinders: